back | home

 the blackberry patch, too many hauntings

 spread through my blood like the illness that killed him.
+I’m just not worth it, so he drives away.

 I’m not young enough